Of all three macronutrients, it is protein which plays the biggest role in the muscle building process.

 Correct Protein Requirements For Athletes

-It’s no wonder people are confused about protein.
+I’m not surprised that most people are confused about protein.

-What I found was quite startling.
+What I discovered was quite startling.

 How Protein Helps You To Build Muscle (Featuring “The Expendables”)